Forget going to bed when the sun goes down – some of the most memorable experiences on offer across Australia are only available at night.

 Take in a show

 No prizes for guessing that you can catch an opera performance at the Sydney Opera House.
 But did you know that the Opera House also hosts cabaret, ballet performances, gigs, festivals and comedy?
-(Oprah even once hosted her show here.)
-The nearby Walsh Bay neighbourhood is home to the indigenous Bangarra Dance Theatre and the Sydney Theatre Company; alternatively catch cutting-edge acts at Carriageworks.
+The nearby Walsh Bay neighbourhood is home to the Aboriginal Bangarra Dance Theatre and the Sydney Theatre Company; alternatively catch cutting-edge acts at Carriageworks.
 In Melbourne, the Arts Centre Melbourne is the place to see ballet, theatre or opera performances, while Her Majesty’s Theatre and the Princess Theatre host blockbuster musicals.
 Brisbane has the Queensland Performing Arts Centre and the Brisbane Powerhouse, while the Adelaide Festival Centre always has an exciting program, especially during the Adelaide Festival and the Fringe Festival.

 Raise the roof